LiveHelperChat/chatGPT/README.md

 ### Demo

 You can see ChatGPT chat running on https://doc.livehelperchat.com/ it can answer questions only related to Live Helper Chat documentation.
-This demo is without streaming.
+Demo also supports streaming.

+We are using for this demo https://livehelperchat.com/order/now if you want easily setup your own bot.

 For streaming demo look at https://youtu.be/9clxMjnrGsM